akanadocs/docs-test/ag/bindings/binding_identifiers.md

 ## View Binding Identifiers Summary

-See a listing of Identifiers that are defined for the current Binding.
+View a listing of Identifiers that are defined for the current binding.

-1. In the *Management Console*, go to **Configure > Registry > Bindings**.
+1. Go to **Configure > Registry > Bindings**.
-The *Bindings Summary* Screen is displayed.
-2. Click **View Binding Details**.
+2. On the *Bindings Summary* screen, select **View Binding Details** from the *Actions* drop-down.
-The *Bindings Summary* Screen is displayed.
 3. Click the **Identifiers** tab.
-The *Binding Identifiers Summary* Screen is displayed.
+The *Binding Identifiers Summary* screen displays.

 <a href="#top">back to top</a>

 ## Assign Binding Identifiers

-Assign an Identifier Scheme, Key Name, and Key Value that represent lookup elements that will be invoked during a search.
+Assign an Identifier Scheme, Key Name, and Key Value that represent look-up elements that will be invoked during a search.

-1. In the *Management Console*, go to **Configure > Registry > Bindings**.
+1. Go to **Configure > Registry > Bindings**.
-The *Bindings Summary* Screen is displayed.
-2. In the list, click on the binding you want to assign an identifier to.
+2. On the *Bindings Summary* screen, select the line item of the binding you want to assign an identifier to and select **View Binding Details** from the *Actions* drop-down.
-3. From the **actions** dropdown list box, select **View Binding Details**.
-The *Binding Details* Screen is displayed.
-4. Click the **Identifiers** tab.
+3. On the *Binding Details* screen, click the **Identifiers** tab.
-The *Binding Identifiers Summary* Screen is displayed.
+4. On the *Binding Identifiers Summary* screen, click **Assign Identifier**.
-5. Click **Assign Identifier**.
-The *Asign Identifier* Screen is displayed.
-6. Select an **Identifier Scheme** from the dropdown list box.
+5. On the *Assign Identifier* screen, select an **Identifier Scheme** from the drop-down.
-7. Enter a **Key Name** [physical name] to associate with the selected Identifier Scheme.
+6. Enter a **Key Name** [physical name] to associate with the selected Identifier Scheme.
-8. Enter the internal **Key Value** being referenced in the selected Identifier Scheme.
+7. Enter the internal **Key Value** being referenced in the selected Identifier Scheme.

 <a href="#top">back to top</a>

 ## Unassign Binding Identifiers
-Remove an identifier association from the current Binding definition.

-Removing an identifier could become necessary if, for example, the established association with the selected identifier scheme is no longer valid or the Interface Definition changed, requiring a new identifier association.
+Removing an identifier from the current binding definition could become necessary if, for example, the established association with the selected identifier scheme is no longer valid or the Interface Definition changed, requiring a new identifier association.

-1. In the *Management Console*, go to **Configure > Registry > Bindings**.
+1. Go to **Configure > Registry > Bindings**.
 The *Bindings Summary* Screen is displayed.
-2. In the list, click on the binding you want to assign an identifier to.
+2. On the Bindings Summary screen, select the binding you want to assign an identifier to and select **View Binding Details** from the *Actions* drop-down.
-3. From the **actions** dropdown list box, select **View Binding Details**.
-The *Binding Details* Screen is displayed.
-4. Click the **Identifiers** tab.
-The *Binding Identifiers Summary* Screen is displayed, showing all the Identifiers that are defined for the current Binding.
+3. On the *Binding Details* screen, click the **Identifiers** tab.
+The *Binding Identifiers Summary* screen displays showing all the Identifiers that are defined for the current binding.
-5. From the line item display, click on the identifier scheme to be unassigned.
+4. Select the identifier scheme to be unassigned, and click **Unassign Identifier**.
-6. Click **Unassign Identifier**.
-A confirmation message is diapleyd: "Are you sure you want to unassign this identifier?"
-7. Click **OK**.
-The identifier definition is removed from the *Binding Identifier Summary* Screen.
-8. (Optional) To cancel the unassign operation, click **Cancel**.
+5. Click **OK** to confirm the action or **Cancel** to exit the operation.

 <a href="#top">back to top</a>